What you’ll learn

 - a consult rotation in a world-class children’s hospital

-- an outstanding eating disorders rotation
+- an extensive eating disorders rotation

 - a leadership seminar